beyondbirthday737/knapsack-GA/index.md

 <h2>Knapsack problem</h2>

-The backpack problem Knapsack problem is a combinatorial optimization problem .
+The backpack problem or Knapsack problem is a combinatorial optimization problem .
 The name is given due to the model of a situation in which it is necessary to fill a backpack with objects of different weights and values.
 The goal is to fill the backpack with the highest possible value, not exceeding the maximum weight.

 <a href='https://medium.com/bigdatarepublic/genetic-algorithms-in-practice-63bcdc552fbf'>